 in accordance with the DSC equipment manufacturer’s instructions;

-– transmit the DSC safety call.
+– transmit the DSC safety announcement.

-Transmission of the safety message:
+Transmission of the safety call and message:

 – tune the transmitter to the frequency or channel indicated in the DSC safety call;

-– transmit the safety message as follows:

-– “SECURITE”, repeated 3 times,

-– “ALL STATIONS” or called station, repeated 3 times,

-– “this is”,

-– the 9-digit identity and the call sign or other identification of own ship,
+– transmit the safety call and message in accordance with the provisions of RR No. 33.35.

-– the text of the safety message.

 3.2 Reception of a safety message

 Ships receiving a DSC safety call announcing a safety message addressed to more than one station shall NOT acknowledge the receipt of the DSC safety call, but should tune the radiotelephony receiver to the frequency indicated in the call and listen to the safety message.